Get started

 What should I know about using the Tailscale client?

-• Windows: Currently, the list of Mullvad exit nodes is so large as to be cumbersome in the Windows client.
+• Windows: The list of Mullvad exit nodes is too large to list all nodes in the Windows client.
 We are aware of this and plan to address this in a future release.
-Command line savvy users can also use the Tailscale CLI to set their exit node instead.
+To access a complete list, use the Tailscale CLI.

-• Android: Currently, the list of Mullvad exit nodes is so large as to be cumbersome in the Android client.
+• Android: The list of Mullvad exit nodes is too large to list all nodes in the Android client.
 We are aware of this and plan to address this in a future release.

 What should I know about purchasing Mullvad for use with Tailscale?